An Easy, Well-Balanced Pasta That Features Crispy Pancetta

-We are always looking for pasta recipes that reflect the season and local produce.
-This Pancetta Pasta with peas and mint is a celebration of all things spring!
-It’s got salty, crispy pancetta, an abundance of fresh mint, and sweet little English peas.
+I am always looking for pasta recipes that reflect the season and local produce.
+This Pancetta Pasta with peas and mint is a celebration of all things spring: crispy pancetta, an abundance of fresh mint, and sweet English peas.
 If you’re lucky enough to find them fresh, grab them!
-If not, you can easily substitute with frozen peas (which we keep on hand all the time).
+If not, you can easily substitute with frozen peas.

 Ingredient Notes

-- Pasta: We recommend something short, such as rigatoni, mezze rigatoni, penne, mezze, or penne, all of which will absorb the sauce!
+- Pasta: I like to use a short tube-shaped pasta, such as rigatoni, mezze rigatoni, penne, mezze, or penne.
+These will absorb the sauce well!

 - Extra virgin olive oil: Sometimes pancetta needs a little additional fat in the pan to crisp up.
-It’s got a lot less fat to render than its closest cousin, bacon.
+It’s got a lot less fat to render than bacon.

 - Fresh English peas: A spring time treat!
-If you can’t find them fresh, frozen peas are A-okay.
+If you can’t find them fresh, frozen peas are totally fine.

 - Kosher salt and black pepper: To season everything!